Hyperpolymath/absolute-zero/README.md

-# absolute-zero

-A symbolic framework for recursive silence.

-Includes:
+Absolute Zero does nothing.

-- /malbolge/nop.mlg → Malbolge snippet that runs silently
+A Malbolge snippet that executes without output
-- /homepage/index.html → Minimal ternary homepage
-- /docs/philosophy.md → Thematic reflection
-- /homepage/style.css → Aesthetic styling